SAVING THE WESTERN SNOWY PLOVER

 Ornamented in buff and pale feathers, the western snowy plover often goes unnoticed amongst the sand dunes it inhabits.
 Heedless of this shy, pocket-sized shorebird, developers have made the open sandy beaches it favors a prime target for destructive projects, and human beach activity often scares plovers away from their nests, leaving chicks and eggs vulnerable to both predators and the elements.
 Fortunately, since the species was protected under the Endangered Species Act, nest-site destruction and harassment has been reduced; the bird's once-decimated population has increased by more than 50 percent.

+But until western snowy plovers are truly recovered, the Center must continue our fight to protect their habitat: In July 2016 we joined with allies to file a notice of intent to sue over a planned resort that would sprawl along the Monterey Bay and harm these rare birds.
 We've also fought off-road vehicle use that kills plovers in their winter habitat, pushed for restrictions on oil drilling in key habitat, petitioned for dog-leash laws in the bird's Golden Gate National Recreation Area home, and published a report detailing the devastating effects of pesticide use on plovers.